-- Add jalapeno, bell pepper, and vegan sausages, and cook for 2 minutes.
+- Add jalapeno and bell pepper and cook for 2 minutes.
 Add tomatoes, quinoa, vegetable stock, tomato paste, paprika, herbs, and a dash of salt and pepper.
 Cover and bring to a boil, then simmer until quinoa is fully cooked, about 20 minutes.

-- Once quinoa is fully cooked, turn off heat and add spinach, letting it wilt in the remaining heat with the lid on.
-Add more salt/pepper as needed.
+- Once quinoa is fully cooked, turn off heat and add sausages and spinach, letting the spinach wilt in the remaining heat with the lid on.
+Taste and add more salt/pepper as needed.

 Save for later!